 don't even know if her first name is Alma.
 But it sounds right.

-You have 2 options: Give me cash in person, or send it via Paypal to
+HOW TO PAY: You have 2 options: Give me cash in person, or send it via Paypal to

 If you're paying via Paypal, you must pay $5.50 to cover Paypal's fees.